blargoflatsome/fourshame/content/characters/muspella-stumpton-annabelle-lee.md

 ---
 thumbnail: /img/muspella-token.png
 name: Muspella
-subtitle: Profaned, Slave Killer, Adopted daughter of Gerald Stumpton, Barbarian of Wolf Grove
+subtitle: Profaned Bardbarian, Slave Killer, Adopted daughter of Gerald Stumpton, Barbarian of Wolf Grove
 type: pc
 status: dead
-metaDescription: Muspella was part of the original party, but fate had other plans and she perished under mysterious circumstances.
+metaDescription: Muspella Stumpton the tiefling bardbarian died under mysterious circumstances.
 ---
 Found as a baby by Gerald Stumpton, Muspella was raised in the ways of the Barbarian.